oronymzy/tips/docs/usgAtom.md

 # using [Atom text editor]

+!!! attention

+    If a Markdown Preview Plus preview or outline view for atom-ide-ui does not display correctly, it may be necessary to make the current document appear in tree view.
+This can be accomplished by opening a file in a new window.

 Autocomplete suggestions can be disabled by unchecking `Show Suggestions On Keystroke` in the the [autocomplete-plus](https://atom.io/packages/autocomplete-plus) core package, or by disabling the package entirely.

 ## plugins

 [atom-ide-ui](https://atom.io/packages/atom-ide-ui)
 : To enable YAML support, also install [ide-yaml](https://atom.io/packages/ide-yaml).
-YAML files must be opened from tree view in order to display correctly.

 [atom-mermaid](https://atom.io/packages/atom-mermaid)
 : Preview diagrams and flowcharts by mermaid library.